Date of 7,000-Year-Old Settlement Determined for the First Time by Cosmic Rays

 The Dispilio Settlement

 Located on Lake Orestida in northern Greece, Dispilio is one of the most important Neolithic settlements in southeastern Europe.
 Excavations have revealed numerous wooden structures, including houses, workshops, and storage facilities.
-The site has yielded a wealth of artifacts, including pottery, tools, and animal remains.
+The site has yielded a wealth of artefacts, including pottery, tools, and animal remains.

 The Dating Breakthrough